Introduction

-If you’re considering appealing a fine, licence or registration issue, use this guide to find out:
+If you are thinking about appealing a fine, licence or registration issue, this guide links to information about:

 - how the local court system works

-- what to expect if you choose to attend or represent yourself.
+- what to expect if you choose to attend court or represent yourself.

-What to do if you have received a fine
+What to do when you get a fine

 - LawAccess NSW